Total Commitment to Student Success Award

 Winter 2020 – Sandra Phelan

-Congratulations to Sandra Phelan, special events and community relations coordinator, recipient of the winter 2020 TCS2 Award!
+Congratulations to Sandra Phelan, operations coordinator, recipient of the winter 2020 TCS2 Award!
 Part of her duties include coordinating the annual Dick Wendt Holiday Raffle that benefits the Harriet Myer Student Emergency Fund.
 She also coordinates requests for students from the fund, meets with students and forwards requests on to the Jackson College Foundation.
 Thank you for your Total Commitment to Student Success!

 Fall 2019 – Johnny Blagg